Andhalaya/Chelombus/README.md

 z = $[-10.74670722, 12.98772289]$

-and we want to map this range into 100 steps, the step size is:
+and we want to map this range into 100 steps.
- Yes, using the **0.01 to 99.99 percentiles** as the range for each coordinate (x, y, and z) is a good strategy.
-This allows you to handle the majority of your data while excluding extreme outliers, which can skew the results if included.
-This method is more robust than relying on the full min-max range, as it focuses on the main body of the distribution, which is often more relevant.

-### Why Use Percentiles Instead of Min/Max?

-1. **Avoiding Outliers**: By using the 0.01 and 99.99 percentiles, you’re effectively ignoring extreme outliers that could be disproportionately affecting your normalization.
-This is important because outliers can stretch the min-max range, making it less representative of the bulk of the data.
-2. **Better Representation of the Data**: The percentile range represents where most of the data points are located, which is the region you're most interested in mapping.

 ### Mapping Strategy

-You can now use these percentile-based ranges for each of the coordinates and apply the same logic as before.
-Here’s how you can adjust the step size for each coordinate based on its percentile range.
+Now we use these percentile-based ranges for each of the coordinates and apply the same logic as before.

 #### Step Sizes for Each Coordinate